whicter/leetcode-java/array/remove-duplicates-from-sorted-array-ii.md

-# 26. Remove Duplicates from Sorted Array
+# 80. Remove Duplicates from Sorted Array II
 ### 题目描述

 >Given a sorted array nums, remove the duplicates in-place such that duplicates appeared at most twice and return the new length.